cbor-wg/cddl/draft-ietf-cbor-cddl.md

 In a map context, the sequence of entries in a group is not relevant (but there is still a need to write down group entries in a sequence).

-An array matches a specification given as a group when the group can produce a sequence of name/value pairs the value parts of which exactly match the elements of the array in order.
+An array matches a specification given as a group when the group matches a sequence of name/value pairs the value parts of which exactly match the elements of the array in order.

-A map matches a specification given as a group when the group can produce a sequence of name/value pairs such that all of these name/value pairs are present in the map and the map has no name/value pair that is not covered by the group.
+A map matches a specification given as a group when the group matches a sequence of name/value pairs such that all of these name/value pairs are present in the map and the map has no name/value pair that is not covered by the group.